IDT Reports Q1 Fiscal Year 2016 Financial Results

 Webcast and Conference Call Information

-Investors can listen to a live or replay webcast of the Company’s quarterly financial conference call at http://ir.idt.com/.
+Investors may listen to a live or replay webcast of the Company’s quarterly financial conference call at http://ir.idt.com/.
 The live webcast will begin at 1:30 p.m.
-Pacific time on July 25, 2013.
+Pacific time on August 3, 2015.
 The webcast replay will be available after 5 p.m.
-Pacific time on July 25, 2013.
+Pacific time on August 3, 2015.

-Integrated Device Technology, Inc., the Analog and Digital Company™, develops system-level solutions that optimize its customers’ applications.
+Integrated Device Technology, Inc. develops system-level solutions that optimize its customers’ applications.
 IDT uses its market leadership in timing, serial switching and interfaces, and adds analog and system expertise to provide complete application-optimized, mixed-signal solutions for the communications, computing and consumer segments.
-Headquartered in San Jose, Calif., IDT has design, manufacturing, sales facilities and distribution partners throughout the world, with direct purchase services through IDT Direct™.
+Headquartered in San Jose, Calif., IDT has design, manufacturing, sales facilities and distribution partners throughout the world.
 IDT stock is traded on the NASDAQ Global Select Stock Market® under the symbol “IDTI.”
 Additional information about IDT is accessible at www.IDT.com.
-Follow IDT on Facebook, LinkedIn, Twitter, and YouTube.
+Follow IDT on Facebook, LinkedIn, Twitter, YouTube and Google+.

 Forward Looking Statements